Danube Connect Architecture

 - Error handling - Automatic retry with exponential backoff

-- Acknowledgments - Ack successfully processed messages to Danube
+- Acknowledgments - Ack successfully processed sink messages and commit source offsets

 - Shutdown - Graceful cleanup on SIGTERM/SIGINT